-The Corporation's regular quarterly dividend per share remained at \$0.19 per share, on all Voting Class A Common Shares and Non-Voting Class B Common Shares, payable in September, December, March and June in each fiscal year.
+On November 8, 2017, the Corporation's regular quarterly dividend per share increased from \$0.21 to \$0.22 per share, on all Voting Class A Common Shares and Non-Voting Class B Common Shares, payable in September, December, March and June in each fiscal year.

-As announced November 5, 2014 and effective as of fiscal year 2015, Corby amended its dividend policy whereby the annual amount of dividend will now be based on the greater of 85% of net earnings per share in the preceding fiscal year ended June 30 and \$0.60 per share, subject to business conditions and opportunities and appropriate adjustment for extraordinary events.
-Prior to this announcement the annual amount of dividends was based on the greater of 75% of net earnings per share in the preceding fiscal year ended.
+Pursuant to Corby's dividend policy, the annual amount of dividend is based on the greater of 85% of net earnings per share in the preceding fiscal year ended June 30 and \$0.60 per share, subject to business conditions and opportunities and appropriate adjustment for extraordinary events.